RADICAL TRANSPARENCY OVERVIEW

 Our efforts to protect and improve the environment are revolutionary and unmatched:

 • Water Stewardship: We recycled and reused more produced water than we produce ourselves by consuming produced water from our peers to minimize freshwater consumption.
-In 2023, CNX spent over $19 million to upgrade and expand our water infrastructure—further reducing the need to transport water via truck and diversifying freshwater sources to lessen our impact on water resources.
+In 2024, CNX continued to upgrade and expand our water infrastructure—further reducing the need to transport water via truck and diversifying freshwater sources to lessen our impact on water resources.

 CNX has a unique commitment to local communities.
 We roll up our sleeves and tackle the toughest of issues:

-• The Headquarters at CNX: Beginning in 2023, 18 new tenants joined the Headquarters at CNX, bringing capacity to 82%.
-The Headquarters at CNX provides workspace at our corporate location to small businesses, including minority and women-owned businesses, educational institutions, and non-profit organizations that share CNX’s focus on Tangible, Impactful, Local causes.
+• The Headquarters at CNX: In 2024, three new tenants joined the Headquarters at CNX, bringing capacity to 92% providing workspace to 29 total tenants.
+The Headquarters at CNX provides world-class workspace at our corporate office to small businesses, including minority and women-owned businesses, educational institutions, and non-profit organizations emphasizing support for the same Tangible, Impactful, Local causes in which the CNX Foundation invests.

 Stakeholder Engagement